moroshko/react-autosuggest/UPGRADE_GUIDE.md

   ```js
   function onChange(event, { newValue, method })
   ```
+* `value` becomes `inputProps.value`
+* `defaultValue` was removed
 * `onSuggestionFocused` and `onSuggestionUnfocused` were removed
+* Uncontrolled behaviour is not supported in 3.x
+* `cache` was removed.
+Caching is not part of `react-autosuggest` anymore.
+You'll have to implement this yourself.
+[Example](https://github.com/moroshko/react-autosuggest/tree/3.0/demo/src/components/App/components/CachingExample)
+* Input debouncing is not part of `react-autosuggest` anymore.
+You'll have to implement this yourself.
+[Example](https://github.com/moroshko/react-autosuggest/tree/3.0/demo/src/components/App/components/DebouncedExample)
+* Support for delayed requests is not part of `react-autosuggest` anymore.
+You'll have to implement this yourself.
+[Example](https://github.com/moroshko/react-autosuggest/tree/3.0/demo/src/components/App/components/AsyncExample)
+* `scrollBar` doesn't exist in 3.x yet, but hopefully will exist soon.
 * Some `theme` properties have changed:

 ```